Search

 1. Sniff a banana, apple, or peppermint

-When Dr Alan R. Hirsch of the Smell & Taste Treatment and Research Foundation in Chicago tried this with 3,000 volunteers, he found that the more frequently people sniffed, the less hungry they were and the more weight they lost – an average of 30 lb each.
-One theory is that sniffing the food tricks the brain into thinking you’re actually eating it.
+During a study conducted by Dr. Alan R. Hirsch at the Smell & Taste Treatment and Research Foundation in Chicago with 3,000 volunteers, it was discovered that individuals who sniffed food more often experienced reduced hunger and lost an average of 30 lbs.
+One hypothesis is that the act of sniffing food deceives the brain into believing it’s been consumed.

 2. Hang a mirror opposite your seat at the table.